balakreshnan/IIoT-AI/IIoT/kepwaretoadx.md

 ## Use Case

 Provide a data store for industrial sensor, plc, control systems and other process based systems like MES and other plant floor systems.
 The system should also have the capability to query the Time Series data collected from various sensors from plant floor.
-The system can be data source for their dasboard, OEE and Root cause analysis and other quality based use cases.
+The system can be data source for their dashboard, OEE and Root cause analysis and other quality based use cases.

 ## Challenge